 Breakfast and lunch are to be consumed in the ASPIRA Café.
 If buying breakfast and/or lunch from our cafeteria, meals must be paid in advance.
 Please visit our website to review the meal charge policy.
-Should a student arrive at the cafeteria after 7:10 am (grades 6-8) or 8:25 am (grades K-5), breakfast will be taken to the classroom and eaten there.
+Breakfast will not be available after 7:10 am (grades 6-8) or 8:25 am (grades K-5).